 DEPARTMENT OF THE TREASURY INTERNAL REVENUE SERVICE WASHINGTON, D.C.
 20224

-FEBRUARY 10, 1999
+February 10, 1999

-WTA-N-102812-99
+WTA-N-102811-99

 UILC: 931.00-00

+Number: 199920014

-Number: 199920013 Release Date: 5/21/1999
+Release Date: 5/21/1999

 INTERNAL REVENUE SERVICE NATIONAL OFFICE FIELD SERVICE ADVICE

 MEMORANDUM FOR

-FROM: W. EDWARD WILLIAMS Senior Technical Reviewer, Branch 1 CC:INTL:Br1 SUBJECT: - Claim of Exclusion Under I.R.C. §
+FROM: W. EDWARD WILLIAMS

+Senior Technical Reviewer, Branch 1 CC:INTL:Br1

-JECT: - Claim of Exclusion Under I.R.C. § 931 for Compensation Earned In Johnston Island
+SUBJECT: Claim of Exclusion Under I.R.C. § 931 for

+Compensation Earned In Johnston Island

 This Field Service Advice responds to your memorandum dated January 14, 1999, concerning the above matter.
 Field Service Advice is not binding on Examination or Appeals and is not a final case determination.
-This document is not to be used or cited as precedent.
+This document is not to be used or cited

+as precedent.

 LEGEND:

-Taxpayer =

-Х =

-Year 1 =

-Year 2 =

-Year 3 =

-Year 4 =
+Taxpayer = Year 1 = Year 2 = Year 3 = Year 4 = ISSUE:

-Year 5 =

-ISSUE:

-Whether income derived from rendering personal services by taxpayer ("Taxpayer") as an employee of X Corporation on Johnston Island during Years 4 and 5 may be excluded by the Taxpayer from her gross income under section 931(a) of the Internal Revenue Code of 1986 ("I.R.C.") ?
+Whether income derived from rendering personal services by taxpayer ("Taxpayer") as an employee of a civilian contractor on Johnston Island during Year 4 may be excluded by the Taxpayer from his gross income under section 931(a) of the Internal Revenue Code of 1986 ("I.R.C.")?
 CONCLUSION:

 Based on the facts presented, we conclude that the Taxpayer is not entitled to claim the I.R.C. § 931 exclusion, because Johnston Island is not a "specified possession" as defined in I.R.C. § 931(c).
-FACTS 5 Taxpayer is an individual U.S. citizen who was employed during Years 4 and by X Corporation, a civilian contractor performing U.S. government contracts on Johnston Island.
-There is no information provided regarding the amount of income earned by the Taxpayer during Years 1 through 5, or the location of her employment during Years 1 through 3.
-The Taxpayer states that on her income tax return (Form 1040) for Year 5, she claimed the I.R.C. § 931 exclusion for compensation earned in Johnston Island.
-Taxpayer originally filed her income tax return (Form 1040) for Year 4, not claiming the I.R.C. § 931 exclusion and including in gross income all wages she earned while working on Johnston Island.
-She subsequently filed an amended return (Form 1040X), making a claim for refund of federal income taxes paid for Year 4 on the basis that she is entitled to the benefits of the I.R.C. § 931 exclusion.
-Johnston Island is a 625 acre island, and it is the largest of several islands constituting the island group known as the "Johnston Atoll", located approximately 700 nautical miles southwest of Hawaii.
+Taxpayer is an individual U.S. citizen who was employed during Year 4 by a civilian contractor performing U.S. government contracts on Johnston Island.
+There is no information provided regarding the amount of income earned by the Taxpayer during Years 1 through 4, or the location of his employment during Years 1 through 3.
+The Taxpayer states that on his income tax return (Form 1040) for Year 4, he claimed the I.R.C. § 931 exclusion for compensation earned in Johnston Island.
+He also states that some IRS representatives have informed him that he is not entitled to claim the I.R.C. § 931 exclusion Johnston Island is a 625 acre island, and it is the largest of several islands constituting the island group known as the "Johnston Atoll", located approximately 700 nautical miles southwest of Hawaii.
 Johnston Island is an unincorporated territory of the United States.
 It was designated as a Naval Defensive Sea Area and Airspace reservation on February 14, 1941 by Executive Order 8682.
 It is currently operated and maintained by Field Command, Defense Special Weapons Agency (DAWA), Kirkland Air Force Base, New Mexico.
 In the early 1970s, the military began moving chemical weapons from Okinawa to Johnston Island, and the island became a major storage facility for U.S. chemical weapons.
 In the late 1980s, the U.S. Defense Department began construction of an incinerator facility to destroy the chemical weapons on the island.
-Testing of the facility began in 1990, with full-scale operations beginning in 1993, with the participation of private sector contractors such as Corporation X. Taxpayer was employed by Corporation X during Years 4 and 5.
-Years 1 through 5 are all calendar years subsequent to 1990.
+Testing of the facility began in 1990, with full-scale operations beginning in 1993, with the participation of private sector contractors such as Taxpayer's employer during Year 4.
+Years 1 through 4 are all calendar years subsequent to 1990.
 LAW AND ANALYSIS: